mjpitz/grpc-jsonnet-lib/README.md

 # grpc-jsonnet-lib

+_**DEPRECATED:** I am no longer maintaining this component and have collapsed it under my monorepo [here](https://github.com/mjpitz/mjpitz/tree/main/monitoring/grpc)._

 A jsonnet library for writing gRPC dashboards as code.
 For now, my focus is on the Grafana and Prometheus ecosystem.
 I tried to leave room for Datadog.